therealtimex/aci/backend/README.md

    - Copy your public endpoint you just exposed from previous step and create a new endpoint in the [ngrok dashboard](https://dashboard.ngrok.com/endpoints) (e.g. <https://7c4c-2a06-5904-1e06-6a00-ddc6-68ce-ffae-8783.ngrok-free.app>)

 2. Configure PropelAuth:
-   - Go to the `aipolabs local` PropelAuth Org [dashboard](https://app.propelauth.com/proj/1b327933-ffbf-4a36-bd05-76cd896b0d56) if you have access, or create your own local dev organization yourself if you don't.
+   - Go to your PropelAuth Org [dashboard](https://app.propelauth.com/proj/1b327933-ffbf-4a36-bd05-76cd896b0d56)
    - Go to the **Users** and **Organizations** tabs, delete your previously created user and organization.
-(Note: only delete your own user and org)
+(Note: only delete the user and org you created previously)
      ![delete user](./images/delete-user.png)
      ![delete org](./images/delete-org.png)
-   - If you don't have a PropelAuth API key already, go to the **Backend Integration** tab and create an API key for the test environment, set it as `SERVER_PROPELAUTH_API_KEY` in `.env`.
+   - If you don't have a PropelAuth API key already, go to the **Backend Integration** tab and create an API key for the test environment, set it as `SERVER_PROPELAUTH_API_KEY` in `.env.local`.
+(If you haven't done so in previous steps)
     ![propelauth-api-key](./images/propelauth-api-key.png)
    - Go to the **Integrations** tab on the dashboard, click Webhooks.
 And click **Set Up Webhooks** for the **TEST ENV**, which will lead you to [Svix endpoints](https://app.svix.com/app_2uuG50X13IEu2cVRRL5fnXOeWWv/endpoints) page.